flo0852/made/project/project-plan.md

 * Data Type: CSV

 Dataset which shows, which zip code belongs to which county.
-This dataset is needed, because the number of cars is listed by county, but the train stations, number of residents and area ist listed by zip code.
+This dataset is needed, because the number of cars is listed by county, but the train stations, number of residents and area is listed by zip code.

 ## Work Packages